-Support Ministry of Planning (SEGEPLAN), Civil Protection (SE-CONRED), Vice Presidency and Coordinator for Earthquake Reconstruction with damage & losses assessment and recovery planning after the November 7, 2012 earthquake that affected the Northwestern region of the country.
-Outputs include: Damage and Loss Assessment (conducted with government ministries, IADB, UNECLAC); engineering assessment of causes of earthquake damage (conducted by EERI and AGIES), support to housing reconstruction program, establishment of a multi-sector seismic risk management committee (chai red by SE-CONRED), and peer to peer learning with Colombian experts involved in earthquake recovery and land use planning.
+Supports the Ministry of Planning (SEGEPLAN), Civil Protection (CONRED), Vice Presidency and Coordinator for Earthquake Reconstruction with damage and loss assessment and recovery planning after the November 7, 2012 earthquake.
+Outputs include: Damage and Loss Assessment (conducted with government ministries, Inter-American Development Bank, UN Economic Commission for Latin America and the Caribbean); engineering assessment of causes of earthquake damage (conducted by the Earthquake Engineering Research Institute (EERI) and the Association of Guatemala Earthquake Engineers (AGIES)), support to housing reconstruction program, establishment of a multi-sector seismic risk management committee (chaired by CONRED), and peer to peer learning with Colombian experts involved in earthquake recovery and land use planning.